 The Stakeholder Advisory Council (SAC) was established in 1996, and was formalized in the Canadian Payments Act in 2001.
-The SAC provides advice to our Board of Directors on payment, clearing, and settlement matters, and contributes input on proposed initiatives, including by-laws, policy statements, and rules that affect third parties.
-It also identifies issues that might concern payment system users and service providers, and suggests how they could be addressed.
+The SAC provides advice to our Board of Directors on payment, clearing, and settlement matters.
+SAC members contribute input on proposed initiatives, including bylaws, policy statements and rules that affect third parties.
+They also identify issues that might concern payments system users and service providers, and suggest how they could be addressed.

 The SAC has a maximum of 20 members representing the views of our broad stakeholder base, including consumers, businesses, retailers, and governments, as well as related service providers.

 Eligibility requirements for membership and the yearly nominations process are set out in our General Bylaw and Administration Bylaw respectively.
 The SAC meets at least three times a year.

 - Canadian Federation of Independent Business, Jasmin Guénette

 - Canadian Life and Health Insurance Association, Brent Mizzen - Stakeholder Advisory Council Vice Chair

 - Consumers Council of Canada, Don Mercer

 - Finance Canada, Julie Trépanier (observer)